 We like to get about and this page brings together a number of our more memorable trips over the time we have been keeping a record on the web - since 1995.
 They are in reverse date order - the newest at the top.
-The recent reports are more comprehensive and are fully illustrated with "popup" images for those with Java.
+The recent reports are more comprehensive and are fully illustrated.
 New Zealand is covered more fully in the Uniquely New Zealand pages also accessible through the link at the top of the page.

-We are gradually working back through the pages making them "Mobile Friendly" with a responsive design which adapts to all screen sizes, 'Lightbox' style overlay images and navigation more suited to touch sensitive displays.
+We have gradually working back through the pages making them "Mobile Friendly" with a responsive design which adapts to all screen sizes and 'Lightbox' style overlay images and navigation more suited to touch sensitive displays.
 Those fully converted have a icon.
-Unfortunately most of the very early pages from before 2003 with pictures from film cameras will probably never be fully converted and are best viewed on a computer.
+Unfortunately most of the very early pages (pre 2003) with pictures from film cameras can probably never be fully converted and are best viewed on a computer.

-New - Christmas and New Year on the Queen Victoria 2016 This was actually two cruises booked separately but the Christmas cruise alone was rather short and there was a bargain in the Princess grill for the previous cruise.
-The itinery was Lisbon - Portugal, Cadiz - Spain, Malaga - Spain, Tangiers - Morocco, La Coruna - Spain, back through Southamptont, Vigo - Spain, Casablanca - Morocco, La Palma, Tenerife, Gran Canaria, Madeira to watch the New Year Fireworks and finally a second visit to Lisbon before returning to Southampton.
+Christmas and New Year on the Queen Victoria 2016 This was actually two cruises booked separately but the Christmas cruise alone was rather short and there was a bargain in the Princess grill for the previous cruise.
+The itinerary was Lisbon - Portugal, Cadiz - Spain, Malaga - Spain, Tangiers - Morocco, La Coruna - Spain, back through Southampton Vigo - Spain, Casablanca - Morocco, La Palma, Tenerife, Gran Canaria, Madeira to watch the New Year Fireworks and finally a second visit to Lisbon before returning to Southampton.

-Recent - The final sector of the 2016 World Cruise on the Queen Elizabeth We picked this 23 day sector because we wanted to vist Petra and it also went to other favourite destinations such as Istanbul, Athens and Malta, .
+The final sector of the 2016 World Cruise on the Queen Elizabeth We picked this 23 day sector because we wanted to visit Petra and it also went to other favourite destinations such as Istanbul, Athens and Malta, .
 We flew to Dubai the to Muscat and Salalah in Oman, Petra, the Suez Canal, Istanbul, Athens, Malta and Valencia in Spain before disembarking in Southampton.

 Christmas 2014 on the Queen Victory This was actually two cruises booked separately but as we realised the Christmas cruise alone was rather short.
 The first cruise took us into the Mediterranean and the second down to the Canaries where we had our best Christmas ever.
 Between the two cruises we visited La Coruna, Gibraltar, Malaga, Cadiz, Lisbon, Madeira, Tenerife, La Palma and La Coruna for a second time.